code-423n4/2023-04-frankencoin/README.md

 [ ⭐️ SPONSORS ADD INFO HERE ]

+# Introduction to Frankencoin

+The Frankencoin (ZCHF), an oracle-free, collateralized Swiss Franc stablecoin that is intended to track the value of the Swiss Franc.
+Our mission is to create a stablecoin that addresses the current issues faced by existing stablecoins.
+These issues include trusting centralized third parties, dependence on centralized oracles, and limitations in the types of collateral available to mint the stablecoin.

+It's governance is decentralized, with anyone being able to propose new minting mechanisms and anyone who contributed more than 3% to the stability reserve being able to veto new minting mechanisms.

+So far, the Frankencoin has two approved minting mechanism.
+Both are accessible through this frontend.
+One is a simple swap contract to convert XCHF (CryptoFranc, fiat-collateralized stablecoin) into ZCHF and back.
+The other is a novel collateralized minting mechanism based on auctions.
+Unlike the minting mechanisms of other collateralized stablecoins, Frankencoin's auction-based mechanism does not depend on external oracles.
+It is very flexible with regards to the used collateral.
+In principle, it supports any collateral with sufficient availability on the market.
+However, its liquidation mechanism is slower than that of other collaterlized stablecoins, making it less suitable for highly volatile types of collateral.
+The name is inspired by the system's self-governing nature.

 # Overview

 *Please provide some context about the code being audited, and identify any areas of specific concern in reviewing the code.
 (This is a good place to link to your docs, if you have them.)*